davislarson27/intotheunder/README.md

 ## Features of the *Into the Under* Game Hub

 ### Game Download Page
-The Game Download page will allow the user to select a version of *Into the Under* and download it to their computer
+The Game Download page will allow the user to select a version of *Into the Under* and download it to their computer.
+This will also include release notes!

 ### Game Details and Live Count Page
 A page will be included that tells users about what the game is and includes a live and actively updating count of how many users have downloaded *Into the Under*!